Vinit-joshi2/Ipl-win-predictions-probability/README.md

 📌 Problem Statement
 </h1>
-In this project, we aim to predict the probability of a team winning an IPL match based on live match conditions.
-Using past IPL match data, we train a machine learning model that takes match features like current score, wickets, overs, and target score to calculate real-time winning probabilities for both teams.
+In this project, we aim to predict the probability of a team winning an IPL match based on  match conditions.
+Using past IPL match data, we train a machine learning model that takes match features like current score, cureent run rate , require run rate, wickets, overs, and target score to calculate winning probabilities for both teams.